 Health Myth One: Milk Does Wonders

-Health Myth Two: Herbs are the way to go!
+Health Myth Two: Herbs Are the Way to Go!

-Other herbs, such as Ginkgo Leaf Extracts, are known to cause headaches rather than improve mental clarity, or working to treat dementia and peripheral vascular disease.
-St John’s Wart, Echinacea, German Chamoile and Ginkgo biloba have been reported to cause allergic reactions.
-It would be smart to consult your physician on natural products or supplements to see if they fit your health needs.
+Other herbs, such as Ginkgo Leaf Extracts, are known to cause headaches rather than improve mental clarity, or work to treat dementia and peripheral vascular disease.
+St John’s Wart, Echinacea, German Chamomile, and Ginkgo biloba have been reported to cause allergic reactions.
+This is why we believe that it is smart to consult your physician on natural products or supplements to see if they fit your health needs.

-Though it is important to moderate your calorie intake, it is much more essential to watch your sugar intake.
-Minimizing your glucose intake will significantly aid in your weight loss battle.
-An excess of glucose is the major cause of fat storage.
-By moderating your glucose levels, weight loss will be a breeze.
-Make sure to also engage in weight training and moderate periods of cardio.
-This is an effective way to burn fat.
+We are saying this because minimizing your glucose intake will significantly aid in your weight loss battle.
+Remember that an excess of glucose is the major cause of fat storage.
+So, by moderating your glucose levels, you can make your weight loss journey easier.
+Make sure to also engage in weight training and moderate periods of cardio, instead of believing in health myths, as it is an effective way to burn fat.